Houses built from cardboard boxes and small toys, with cardboard swimming pools on the roof.

 Open-ended toys are important for the development of creative problem-solving skills

-What is this cardboard box mess all about?
+What is this cardboard box thrill all about?
 It is important for a child's development to be able to play open-ended games where the outcome is not predetermined.
 This is the kind of play stimulated by Lego blocks, for example, with their endless possibilities for assembly.

 The picture shows a large car seat box with a peephole, into which the child crawls.